 - ¼ cup fresh grated Parmesan cheese

 - 3-4 tablespoons toasted pumpkin seeds

-- Place the lemon juice egg yolk, mustard, anchovy paste, garlic, vinegar, and Worcestershire sauce in a blender container and puree on lowest speed for a few seconds to blend.
+- Place the lemon juice egg yolk, mustard, anchovy paste, garlic, vinegar, and Worcestershire sauce in a blender and puree on lowest speed for a few seconds to blend.

 - With the blender top on and the center top removed, slowly stream the oil into the blender until dressing is thick, creamy and emulsified.
 Add the Parmesan and pureed until creamy.
-If the dressing is to thick, add either a little more lemon juice or warm water to make it the consistency you prefer.
+If the dressing is too thick, add either a little more lemon juice or warm water to make it the consistency you prefer.

 - Wash and dry the Romaine.
 Serve either whole leaf or slice crosswise into thin ribbons.
 You ca also tear the leave into small pieces for easier eating.
 Drizzle with dressing adding any optional garnishes you choose.